 Furthermore, the team created many ‘loops’ using the Jump To interaction.
 When the video keeps jumping back after 10 seconds, viewers can study a clue for as long as they want.
 Of course, there has to be a ‘Back button’ to make sure that the viewer can get out of this loop.
 You can create a Back button using the Image or Text interaction.

 Usually, a video pauses when someone clicks on the screen.
 When you create a Point and Click game, you probably want to prevent this from happening.
-In that case, you have to add a little code to the URL you share with your players.
-The code is:
+In that case, go to ‘Settings’, then to ‘Advanced’ and click on ‘Enable 360-degree video settings’.

 “If you want to film a clue, it’s best to hold the camera still”, Elien says.
 “For instance, we wanted to put an invisible hotspot on a door.
 But since the camera was sliding, I had to place a hotspot every 0,5 second so the door stayed clickable.
 I think I’ve put 10 hotspots on one door.”